-Unfortunately, the interpretation of these laws in communities does not follow the spirit of the law, according to women's group leaders, and female victims are often penalized by law enforcement.
-For example, based on the law force is not a necessary element for the crime of trafficking, yet many groups in this area have misinterpreted the law.
-In the misinterpretation of the law, government agencies end up giving priority or services only to those who were trafficked internationally and not enough on the local trafficking victims (Interview NGO Director).
-A large portion of the trafficked population is local trafficking; the NGOs are the http://pcw.gov.ph/wpla/enacting-anti-prostitution-law-amending-articles-202-and-341-revised-penal-code-rpc
+Unfortunately, the interpretation of these laws in communities does not follow the spirit of the law, according to women's groups leaders, and female victims are often penalized by law enforcement.
+For example, based on the law, force is not a necessary element for the crime of trafficking, yet many groups in this area have misinterpreted the law.
+In doing so, government agencies end up giving priority or services only to those who have been trafficked internationally and not the local victims.
+A large portion of the trafficked population are local cases, which the NGOs are responding to.
+There remain as well gaps in the implementation by government agencies when responding to cross-border trafficking.